 - Pass a criminal background check/drug screen (as required by clinical facilities) and other health-related requirements of the Associate in Applied Science in Nursing program at Forsyth Tech

-Students are encouraged to complete a CNA I course either before beginning their first year of study or during the fall semester of their first year.
+Students are encouraged to complete a CNA I course before beginning their first year of study.

 In addition, RIBN students are expected to abide by all Forsyth Tech and WSSU student policies and guidelines.
 Students who fail to abide by these policies and guidelines will be subject to disciplinary action and possible dismissal from RIBN.

 Students interested in applying for financial aid should begin the process as soon as possible by completing the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/.
 If you have questions or need assistance with completing the application, please contact the Office of Student Financial Aid at Forsyth Tech.
 During the first three years of RIBN, Forsyth Tech is considered the “home school” for financial aid purposes.
 Financial aid is processed through WSSU during the fourth and final year.

 RIBN students should not apply for and cannot receive financial aid through both Forsyth Tech and WSSU simultaneously.
 Semester hours at WSSU are not included when calculating the amount of financial aid to be awarded during the first three years of study.
 Other options, such as scholarships and FELS, may be available, however, to provide additional assistance with tuition and expenses.